30 Diabetes Friendly Local Foods to Eat in Singapore

 10. Gado gado

-The biggest problem with this Indonesian dish is the sweet and oily peanut sauce that it’s drowned in.
+The biggest problem with this Indonesian dish is the sweet peanut sauce that it’s drowned in.
 Ask for it in a separate bowl to add just a little bit to flavor your meal.
 Another tip is to have less potato, lontong and keropok, and more salad.

 11. Chicken rice